bibekaryal86/auth-service/README.md

 for entities in model.entities package, check what lombok annotations are actually needed
     maybe we don't need any, maybe we need just getters and all args set show_sql to false in application.yml

+ResponseCrudInfo and ResponsePageInfo need to be implemented
+    ResponsePageInfo requires RequestMetadata implemented
+        Do it at last